-Keywords: Abstraction, Completeness, Induction, Narrowing, Rewriting, Strategy, Termination.
+Keywords: Completeness, Induction, Narrowing, Priority, Rewriting, Strategy, Termination, Weak Property.
 Participant: Isabelle Gnaedig.

-In previous works, we had proposed a method for specifically proving, by explicit induction, termination of rewriting under strategies.
-The proof principle consists, for a given term rewriting system, in establishing on the ground term algebra that every term terminates i.e. has only finite derivations, assuming that any smaller term terminates.
+For sevaral years, we have been developing a method for proving properties of rewriting by explicit induction.
+The proof principle consists, for a given term rewriting system, in establishing on the ground term algebra that every term has the property to be proved, assuming this property for every smaller term.
 For that, we develop proof trees representing the possible derivations from any term using the term rewriting system.
-Two mechanisms are used, namely abstraction, introducing variables that represent ground terms in normal form and schematize normalization of subterms, and narrowing, schematizing rewriting in different ways according to the possible ground instances of the terms studied.
+Two mechanisms are used, namely abstraction, introducing variables that represent canonical forms for the given property and schematizing rewriting of subterms until these forms, and narrowing, schematizing rewriting in different ways according to the possible ground instances of the terms studied.
 These two mechanisms deal with constraints used to ensure the inductive process, and to control the growth of the proof trees.